 4. Skip – The Best Way to Get There

 Skip is a San Francisco-based dockless electric scooter startup that is launched by Boosted Boards.
-According to the latest report from TechCrunch, “The dockless e-scooter startup, Skip, has raised $6 million in Seed funding with these top strategies.
+According to the latest report from TechCrunch, “The dockless e-scooter startup, Skip, has raised $6 million funding with these top strategies.
 The funding amount led by Initialized Capital via Alexis Ohanian (Reddit co-founder) and Ronny Conway’s A Capital, with SV Angel”.

 The company has landed permits to operate in Portland under a new pilot program that aims to gauge how the controversial form of micro-transportation will fit in the city.
 So, the commuters can download the Skip application in their smartphone to locate the nearest scooter, scan a QR code and they are good to go.